diacode/diacode-website/source/blog/2016-03-04-trello-clone-with-phoenix-and-react-pt-12.html.markdown

 We finally made it.
 After 11 parts we've learned how to setup a new **Phoenix** project with **Webpack**, **React** and **Redux**.
-We have created a secure authentication system based on **JWT** tokens, created **migrations** for the necessary schemas for our database, coded socket and channels for realtime features and built a **GensServer** process to keep track of connected board members.
+We have created a secure authentication system based on **JWT** tokens, created **migrations** for the necessary schemas for our database, coded socket and channels for realtime features and built a **GenServer** process to keep track of connected board members.
 Now is time to share it with the world by deploying it on [Heroku][0769fa21].
 Let's do this!